WrinkledEth/WrinkledEth/README.md

 I am a blockchain developer interested in building decentralized applications.

-🌱 Currently focused on learning Solidity and Rust
+🌱 Currently focused on Solidity and Rust

 📫 wrinkled.eth@gmail.com